RahulAshwanth/nlp_chatbot/README.md

 - Recognizes and responds to greetings.
 - Responds to predefined conversation phrases.
 - Simple and easy to understand code structure.
-- Exits the conversation gracefully when the user types 'bye'./
+- Exits the conversation gracefully when the user types 'bye'.

 ## Requirements